Khaleeksy/Khaleeksy.github.io/_posts/2023-01-31-sample-post.md

 **Technique:** to describe the methods used to create the objects

-**Keyword tags:** to provide more specific terms related to the objects' features, such as "six-sided object" or "pierced at each side"

 **Archaeological context:** information on where and how the objects were found within the excavation site, as well as any associated artifacts or features